hasham-zahid/CIND820-Capstone-Heart-Disease-Prediction/README.md

 2. Dataset Information
 3. Tentative Stages of the Project
 4. Overall Methodology and Approach
+5. Literature Review
-5. Insights About The Dataset
+6. Insights About The Dataset
-6. Handling Imbalanced Data and Feature Selection
+7. Handling Imbalanced Data and Feature Selection
-7. Results for Predictive Models
+8. Results for Predictive Models
-8. Results for Feature Importance
+9. Results for Feature Importance
-9. Conclusions and Further Work
+10. Conclusions and Further Work

 ### Introduction to the Project and Cardiovascular Disease
 Cardiovascular diseases (CVDs) are the leading cause of death globally and are among the most prevalent chronic diseases in the United States, leading to 1 in 5 deaths annually.
 The term “heart disease” or CVD can refer to several types of heart conditions, with the most common type being coronary artery disease (CAD).
 Eventually, most of theses heart diseases will lead to a myocardial infarction (heart attack) or a stroke.
 It is paramount that timely, effective, and precise intervention be taken to ensure that patients are diagnosed and treated properly.
 In this respect, machine learning (ML) algorithms and approaches can help in the classification and prediction of heart diseases by looking at patient history, chronic diseases, and past behaviours, as sometimes heart disease is not diagnosed until an individual experiences the symptoms of heart failure.